15 Unusual Things to Do in Sydney

 Sydney Tower Eye

-Following various rounds of upgrades and changes of ownership, Sydney Tower Eye is now a major tourist attraction in Sydney.
+Following various rounds of upgrades and changes of ownership, Sydney Tower Eye is now an exciting attraction in Sydney.
 The observation deck offers fantastic views, but the Skywalk takes the experience to another level.

-Doing the Skywalk means you’re going to step outside and walk on an outdoor walkway, twice as high as the top of the Sydney Harbour Bridge!
+Doing the Skywalk means you’re going to step outside and walk on an outdoor walkway, which is twice as high as the top of the Sydney Harbour Bridge!

 Bondi Beach